xavier268/kompress/README.md

 Compression engines (complementing / improving go-gzip package)

 The API is similar to the gzip golang package : you first construct a writer (resp. a reader) and then write (resp. read) through it to compress (resp. decompress) your data.
+It is essential to Close the Writer when finished, to ensure data is flushed.

+For perfomance, you may want to buffer io.Writer and io.Reader.
+This is not taken care of by the engines.

 You may use these engines to preprocess data before it is gziped, or to replace gzip completely.